Exit Text Mode

 You can have early signs of macular disease without knowing.
 But early action could help save your sight.

-Age-related macular degeneration (AMD) is a chronic and painless disease of the macula.
+Age-related macular degeneration (AMD) is a chronic disease of the macula.
 The macula is an area at the very centre of the retina, at the back of your eye.

 It’s the most common macular disease in Australia.
 At this time, AMD is responsible for half of all blindness and severe vision loss in this country.